Explosion kills 13, flattens village in Ghana mining region | Law-Order

 In a video apparently filmed by a bystander in Apiate, people can be seen walking towards a fire on the side of the road when a powerful explosion ripped through the settlement.
 It was not immediately clear what caused the accident.
 Police said a motorcycle crashed into the truck, then caught fire, and a government statement suggested a roadside power transformer could have played a role.

+The ministry also ordered the suspension of Ghana's chief inspector of mines, who is responsible for supervising explosives use in the sector.
+Maxam, which has 140 subsidiaries operating in more than 50 countries, has not responded to requests for comment.

-The transport of the explosives had followed proper procedure, and the truck had a police escort, Kwesi Ofori, director of public affairs for the Ghana Police Service, told reporters at the site.
+Kinross said it planned to provide support to the response efforts and relief items to those affected.
+Kwesi Ofori, director of public affairs for the Ghana Police Service, told reporters earlier on Friday that the transport of the explosives had followed proper procedure, and the truck had a police escort.

 Police are treating the site as a crime scene while they investigate, he said, without providing details.
+QUICK EVACUATION

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)